digital-asset/daml/docs/source/app-dev/authorization.rst

 Access tokens contain information about the rights granted to the bearer of the token.
 These rights are specific to the API being accessed.

-The Daml ledger API uses the following rights to govern request authorization:
+The Daml Ledger API uses the following rights to govern request authorization:

 - ``public``: the right to retrieve publicly available information, such as the ledger identity
 - ``participant_admin``: the right to adminstrate the participant node